Keepers Cottage (Norton Court Estate Cottage No 34)

 I do not know when the house ceased to be lived in but possibly after the Horsnells left.
 At the time of my earliest memories of Norton, from the late 1960s to the mid-1970s, the house stood derelict with broken windows and the front door standing ajar.
 I also remember a large pile of old blue bottles at the front of the house, many of the old style with marble stoppers.

-When Court Farm was sold at auction in July 1979 the derelict house and 30 acres of woodland were purchased by John S and Erica J Bibbings.
-John was a builder who renovated, extended and largely rebuilt the house, moving it several feet forwards away from the back boundary, and in 2023 they continue to live here.
+Richard and Yvette Cook, who had purchased Court Farm from the Oppenheims in 1979, also took on Keepers Cottage.
+The Cooks sold the derelict cottage and 30 acres of woodland to John S and Erica J Bibbings in 1983.
+John was a builder who renovated, extended and largely rebuilt the house, and in 2024 they continue to live here.

 GAMEKEEPERS AT NORTON